Disability Resources Skip to main content

 Financial Aid Course Audit (FACA): Under federal rules, students can receive financial aid only for courses that apply to their declared program.
 Shortly after they register, students are notified whether any of their selected courses are ineligible for financial aid.

 Financial Aid Award Notice: A notice sent to the student upon receipt of FAFSA results and once financial aid eligibility has been determined.
 This notice provides an estimate of expenses during the ward year and details the types of aid that the student may receive.
-Financial Aid Award Notices are sent to students at their TCC email.
+Financial Aid Award Notices are sent to students at their YC email.

 FSA ID: The Federal Student Aid ID is a user name and password combination that serves as a student's or parent's identifier to allow access to personal information in various U.S. Department of Education systems and acts as a digital signature on some online forms, such as the FAFSA.